 Indirect Effects - There could be minimal, indirect construction-related impacts to recreational resources in the study area, including temporary congestion of traffic corridors.
 Temporary closures of Lake Pontchartrain lakefront green space would be expected.
 The MRL levee construction near the Industrial Canal will impact use of the green space on the protected side.
 The area, adjacent to an historic residential neighborhood, is very popular for dog walking and river site-seeing and active recreational use, including jogging.
 Use of the area may not be available for the duration of construction activities.
 Finally, visitors to the Chalmette Battlefield in St. Bernard Parish may be indirectly impacted by construction activities along the MRL.
-Impacts to visitors of the Battlefield may include noise and temporary road impacts from construction activity is completed.
+Impacts to visitors of the Battlefield may include noise and temporary road impacts from construction vehicles and equipment.
+The conditions would return to normal after the construction activity is completed.